onehouseinc/LakeView/README.md

   cd helm-chart
   ```
 1. Update `values.yaml` file with required field values.
 You can refer the fields in [supported_values](helm-chart/values.yaml) file.
+1. Download the Push Model configuration file from the Onehouse console, then fill in the configurations and copy them into your `values.yaml` file.
-1. Install the lakeview using helm:
+1. Install the LakeView using helm:
   ```BASH
   helm install lake-view . -f values.yaml
   ```